Michael-zip/Phasmophobia-Ghost-Guide/README.md

 ### Hunting
 - **Speed**: Normal (`1.6 m/s`)
 - **Target Selection**: As soon as the house door is unlocked, the Banshee selects a single player as its primary target.
 This target remains fixed unless the player either dies or leaves the game.
 If the chosen target steps outside the house, the Banshee will temporarily switch its focus to another player until the initial target re-enters the house.
-- **Sanity**: Hunts are initiated only based on the sanity level of the chosen target, beginning when it drops to 50% or lower.
+- **Sanity**: Hunts triggered by the sanity level of the chosen target, starting at 50% or lower.

 ### Strengths and Weaknesses
-- **Strengths**: Drains 15% of the player's sanity during specific events.
+- **Strengths**: Drains 15% sanity from the player during specific events.
-- **Weaknesses**: Frequently engages in singing events, which makes it easier to identify.
-Note: This does not apply during hunts.
+- **Weaknesses**: Often sings, making it easier to identify (not during hunts).

 ### Interactions
-- **Sound Behavior**: 30% chance to emit a scream detectable via the Para Mic.
+- **Sound Behavior**: 30% chance to scream, detectable via Para Mic.
-- **Roaming**: Actively roams towards its chosen target, making it more predictable in its movements.
+- **Roaming**: Roams toward its chosen target only if they are on the same floor.
+This avoids unnecessary travel on large maps.

 ## Jinn 👻